 In recent years, the Turkish authorities have carried out a number of investigations and operations against terrorist networks.

 Monitor local news broadcasts and consular messages.
 Ensure that your travel documents and visas are current, valid and secured in a safe place.
 Carry a photocopy of your travel documents in lieu of the originals.
 Maintain a low profile, vary times and routes of travel, and exercise caution while driving.
 Making local contacts quickly and seeking support from other expatriates will greatly increase your comfort and safety.

 Realize the importance of language skills.
 Many people believe that having studied the foreign language at school or college means you are able to speak that language – but do not be mistaken.
 Having to convince your boss or pass an interview in language that is not your native tongue could prove a lot more difficult than you might expect.

-The Internet is now the best place to access information about Turkey job search.
-However, it is vise to use as many different job sources as possible to find open positions.
+The Internet is now the best place to access information about the Turkey job search.
+However, it is wise to use as many different job sources as possible to find open positions.
 This includes national, regional, local, government, college, university and company websites.

 With work in Turkey, quite often, it is not what you know but whom you know.

 A common way to find work is through recommendations of friends, relatives and colleagues.

 In the effective search for work in Turkey, you should complement online job search by methods that are more traditional because employment in Turkey is advertised in different ways and some positions are not advertised in traditional forms at all.
 More than half of all jobs in Turkey are not advertised at all and are filled through referrals or networking.
 We refer to this as the "hidden job market" and it is a very important aspect in the job search process.

 Search for work in Turkey using the most powerful job-search engine on the Internet to date!